avocado smoothie

 Share:

-Gut health has been in and out of the public conversation for centuries, but a sharp increase in autoimmune diseases has led to an explosion in discussions about leaky gut syndrome, prompted a wave of inflammation-focused diets like Paleo and AIP, and sparked a reexamination of the effects our guts have on our health and wellbeing.
+Gut health has been in and out of the public conversation for centuries, but a sharp increase in autoimmune diseases has led to an explosion in discussions about leaky gut syndrome, prompted a wave of inflammation-focused approaches to eating like Paleo and the autoimmune protocol diet, and sparked a reexamination of the effects our guts have on our health and wellbeing.

 The gut is often considered the "gateway to health", and many doctors believe that damage to your intestinal wall can actually lead to widespread symptoms.

-In other words, the AIP diet isn't a traditional diet that is focused on weight loss and calorie reduction; AIP is designed to promote gut health.
+In other words, the AIP diet isn't a traditional diet that is focused on weight loss and calorie reduction; an AIP diet plan is designed to promote gut health.

 What is the AIP Diet?